 If you have ever been on a roof installing asphalt shingles, you know that it’s hard work.
-If you are the owner of a roofing company and you put on the tool belt, you know your roofing days are numbered as you get older.
-Roofing is not a job that you want to be doing when you get older because it is so hard on the body.
-The only option is to grow your company is to train employees to shingle while you sell, manage and grow the company.
+If you are the owner of a roofing company and put on the tool belt, you know your roofing days are numbered as you get older.
+Roofing is not a job you want to do when you get older because it is so hard on the body.
+The only option is growing your company is to train employees to shingle while you sell, manage and grow the company.
 To do this, you need marketing ideas for your roofing business.

-Once in a while I’ll step on a roof to help a friend replace their shingles and as I work throughout the day, I am thinking about ways to start and grow a roofing company.
-Marketing is what I do, so I have trained myself to always look for opportunities to grow small business.
-If I were to start and grow a roofing business, this is what I would do…
+Once in a while, I’ll step on a roof to help a friend replace their shingles, and as I work throughout the day, I think about ways to start and grow a roofing company.
+I do marketing, so I have trained myself to always look for opportunities to grow small businesses.
+So, if I were to start and grow a roofing business, this is what I would do…

 Roofing Company Branding

-First impressions are important and help bring credibility to your business.
+First impressions are essential and help bring credibility to your business.
 Ensure you have a professional logo design, uniform or t-shirts and decals on your company vehicles.
-If your vehicles are beaters, you may want to wait to brand them until you have nicer vehicles.
-Have professional business cards printed, marketing materials and a roofing web design to match.
+If your vehicles are beaters, you may want to wait to brand them until you have more pleasing vehicles.
+Get professional business cards printed, marketing materials and a roofing web design to match.
 The roofing industry is full of “fly-by-night” operations and guys looking to earn a little extra income.
 Stepping out with a professional image will separate you from the roofers who aren’t in business for the long haul.

-I haven’t spent a lot of time researching software for contractors, but I imagine that there are some pretty good management softwares out there (like this one and this one) that will help you manage marketing, leads, sales and roofing projects.
-We use Zoho because it fits our business model and it’s very affordable ($35USD/month/user).
-I recommend management software be installed to prepare for huge growth.
-This software should help you with lead and quote management with follow-up and convert-to-customer options.
-Most software companies offer demos, setup and training if you aren’t comfortable with handling that.
-A software that has a mobile app or web interface would be of a huge benefit for onsite quoting, ordering and invoicing.
+I haven’t spent much time researching software for contractors, but I imagine some pretty good management software out there (like this one and this one) will help you manage marketing, leads, sales and roofing projects.
+We use Zoho because it fits our business model and is very affordable ($50CAD/month/user).
+I recommend management software be installed to prepare for massive growth.
+This software should help lead and quote management with follow-up and convert-to-customer options.
+Most software companies offer demos, setup and training if you aren’t comfortable handling that.
+You would greatly benefit from software with a mobile app or web interface that would provide onsite quoting, ordering and invoicing.

 Free Roofing Quotes

-Ok, this is obviously something that most companies provide, but perhaps not in the way I will describe in the next few sentences.
-If I were starting a roofing company, I would get a financing company on board.
+Okay, this is obviously something that most companies provide, but perhaps not how I will describe it in the next few sentences.
+I would get a financing company on board if I were starting a roofing company.
 Replacing shingles on a roof costs thousands of dollars for the homeowner, and many have to plan years in advance to make it a reality.
-Why not include financing as a sales tool?
+So why not include financing as a sales tool?

-Once financing is in place, I would spend hours driving around finding houses that have old shingles that need replacing.
-I would do up a quick estimate on my laptop or tablet, print it out on company letterhead with a portable printer and knock on the homeowners door.
+Once financing is in place, I would spend hours searching for houses with old shingles that need replacing.
+I would do a quick estimate on my laptop or tablet, print it out on company letterhead with a portable printer and knock on the homeowner’s door.
 I guarantee they already know they need shingles, but approaching them with a price and financing options may seal the deal.
 Maybe it’s less than they think?
-Maybe money was an issue, but you made it easier with financing?
+Perhaps money was an issue, but you made it easier with financing?

 With Google Earth you can see the complete building and any detached garages or sheds that may need to be included.
 There’s even software that will help you measure the roof from an aerial view!
-If you are concerned about underquoting, quote a little higher as a cushion.
-If there is no one home when you knock on the door, leave the quote and a business card in a branded envelope in the mailbox.
-Make sure there is an expiry date on the quote.
+If you are concerned about under-quoting, quote a little higher as a cushion.
+If no one is home when you knock on the door, leave the quote and a business card in a branded envelope in the mailbox.
+Make sure there is an expiry date on the estimate.

 I have never heard of anyone using this marketing idea for a roofing company.
-It may take some tweaking to find an exact method that works for your business.
+Finding an exact method that works for your business may take some tweaking.
 If you try it, I would love to know how it goes!

-One of the best tools in a roofing company’s marketing tool belt is having high quality before and after pictures.
-Make sure that before you start the job, you use your smartphone or camera and take pictures from multiple angles.
-When the job is complete, make sure to take photos again from the exact same locations with the same angles.
+One of the best tools in a roofing company’s marketing tool belt is having high-quality before and after pictures.
+Before starting the job, you use your smartphone or camera and take photos from multiple angles.
+Then, when the job is complete, retake photographs from the exact same locations with the same angles.

 Mark Your Territory

-When you’ve completed a job, you need to let people know where you’ve been.
-If it’s okay with the homeowner, ask to place a small sign on their lawn to let the world know that your company did the new roof installation.
-If the homeowner is reluctant, offer to give them a discount or gift card and ensure them you will remove it in a month.
+You must let people know where you’ve been when you’ve completed a job.
+If it’s okay with the homeowner, ask to place a yard sign in front of their house to let the world know that your company did the new roof installation.
+If the homeowner is reluctant, offer to give them a discount or gift card and assure them you will remove it in a month.

 Worst Roof Contest

-Giveaway a FREE roof.
+Giveaway a FREE roof!
 Yes, you read that right.
-Setup a contest to giveaway a FREE roof package, whether it’s just labour or materials or both.
-Have your web designer setup the contest form on your website and make sure to include a field to attach a photo of their “worst roof”.
-Make sure to include contact information, street address and an email address field.
+Set up a contest to giveaway a FREE roof package, whether it’s just labour, materials, or both.
+Have your web designer set up the contest form on your website and include a field to attach a photo of their “worst roof.”
+Ensure to include contact information, street address and an email address field.
 All entry photos could be posted to the website and voted on by the public.
-The entrants do the marketing for you by sharing their photo and trying to get the most votes.
+The entrants do the marketing for you by sharing their pictures and trying to get the most votes.